timoangerer/generative-ai-infrastructure/README.md

 To ensure that the infrastructure is functioning correctly, follow these steps:

+Note: Make sure to configure your local Kubectl configuration for the Kuberentes cluster you want to access.
+For AWS, you can run `aws eks list-clusters` and `aws eks update-kubeconfig --name <cluster-name>` to add the cluster to your local configuration.

 1. **Make the API Accessible Locally**:

     Run the following command to forward the API to your local machine on port 8000: